-Having Pennsylvania commercial truck insurance and being legal are two different things.
+Having an commercial truck insurance in Pennsylvania and being legal are two different things.
 You want to make sure your trucking company is following the rules and regulations of the Pennsylvania Department of Transportation (PennDOT) and Federal Motor Carrier Safety Administration (FMCSA).
 The PennDOT and FMCSA both require insurance filings and/or endorsements on your truck insurance policy.
 We can make sure you get the correct insurance coverages to stay in compliance with Pennsylvania and the federal government regulations.

-The BMC-91 filing is a guarantees to the FMCSA that you have enough Liability insurance to cover the increased risk of transporting goods or people across state lines.
+BMC-91 | The BMC-91 filing is a guarantees to the FMCSA that you have enough Liability insurance to cover the increased risk of transporting goods or people across state lines.

 Pennsylvania Commercial Truck Insurance Coverages We Can Write

-We Can Write Pennsylvania Commercial Truck Insurance In All Areas.
+We Can Write Pennsylvania Commercial Truck Insurance In All Areas

 Resources for Pennsylvania Truckers